ncss-tech/soil-pit/sandbox/stephen/neil_arcsie.md

 # grid.arrange(p1, p2, ncol = 2)
 ```

-The hierarchical clusters seem to have less overlap when viewed along the multidimensional scaled axes.
+In comparison the hierarchical clusters have less considerably less overlap when viewed along the multidimensional scaled axes.

 ## Box Plots fo the Erosion Classes vs the Hierachical Clusters